All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not all GLP-1 medications are interchangeable.
 Each has different dosing schedules, FDA-approved indications, and formulations (injectable vs. oral).
 Your physician should select the medication and dose that best fits your health profile and treatment goals.

 Patients who experience persistent GI symptoms, signs of dehydration, severe abdominal pain, or any allergic reaction should contact their prescriber promptly.
-Proper hydration and adherence to the titration schedule are essential for safe use.
+Proper hydration and adherence to the titration schedule are important for safe use.

 Get Started with Physician-Supervised GLP-1 Therapy